 Since its inception in 1983, NAFEMS has become an independent, not-for-profit, international membership association, owned by its member's, designed to promote the safe and reliable use of finite-element and related technology.

-SPE is a professional organization, whose mission is to collect, disseminate, and exchange technical knowledge concerning the exploration, development and production of oil and gas resources, and related technologies for the public benefit; and to provide opportunities for professionals to enhance their technical and professional competence.MSi Kenny consultants have been involved in various SPE-related activities.
+SPE is a professional organization, whose mission is to collect, disseminate, and exchange technical knowledge concerning the exploration, development and production of oil and gas resources, and related technologies for the public benefit; and to provide opportunities for professionals to enhance their technical and professional competence.Our Process Solutions consultants have been involved in various SPE-related activities.
 These include participating in Applied Technology Workshops (ATW) and Forum events, attending topical industry luncheons and Emerging Leaders / Young Professional events, as well as contributing the SPE journals and publications (Flow Assurance 101 article series).